Library & Resource Centre

 Years 12 and 13 may borrow:

-Items may be reserved in person at the Library desk or online.
+Items may be reserved in person at the Library desk.

 All items should be returned promptly to the ‘Returns’ box in the main Library.

 The Library organises numerous activities throughout the school year aimed at encouraging reading for pleasure and improving research skills.
-In addition, we celebrate national and global events such as International Games Day in the Autumn term and World Book Day in the Spring term.
-We run Reading Groups to shadow Book Awards such as the Stan Lee Excelsior Award and the Carnegie CILIP Award.
+In addition, we celebrate national and global events such as International Literacy Day in the Autumn term, World Book Day in the Spring term etc. Every Autumn we celebrate reading and earn free books for our school with a Scholastic Book Fair!
+Every Year we give our Year 7 students the opportunity to choose their own book to take home from a list of 16 BOOKBUZZ books.
+We run Reading Groups to shadow Book Awards such as he Jhalak Children's & YA Prize and the Carnegie CILIP Award etc.

 In addition to this, we have hosted a number of acclaimed visiting authors and poets over the last few years.
-These have included: Ele Fountain (‘Boy 87’), Darren O’Sullivan (‘Our Little Secret’, ‘Dark Corners’), Simon James Green (‘Noah Can’t Even’, ‘Heartbreak Boys’), Jess Butterworth (‘When The Mountains Roared’), Marcus Sedgwick (‘Voyages in the Underworld of Orpheus Black’, ‘Snowflake, AZ’) to poet-educators, such as Mark Grist and Lewis Buxton.
+These have included: Julian Sedgwick (‘TSUNAMI GIRL’, ‘GHOSTS OF SHANGHAI’, MYSTERIUM TRILOGY ect), Ele Fountain (‘Boy 87’), Darren O’Sullivan (‘Our Little Secret’, ‘Dark Corners’), Simon James Green (‘Noah Can’t Even’, ‘Heartbreak Boys’, ‘Finn Jones Was Here’, Alex in Wonderland ‘), Jess Butterworth (‘When The Mountains Roared’), Marcus Sedgwick (‘Voyages in the Underworld of Orpheus Black’, ‘Snowflake, AZ’) and poet-educators, such as Mark Grist and Lewis Buxton.

 There are 8 networked computers in the Library.
 We provide supervised access to the internet for homework and research.
 There is also access to a black and white printer.